newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Birthplace

-Marriage license applications are processed by the Local Register in the county.
-While some Local Registers are open to walk-in applications during business hours, others may require appointments.
+The county's Local Register processes marriage license applications.
+While some Registers are open to walk-in applications during business hours, others may require appointments.
 Applicants must also pay the $28 fee.
-Marriage licenses are generally issued 72 hours after the application is filed and thereafter remain valid for the next six months.
-If a license expires before the marriage is solemnized, a fresh application with a new fee must be made.
+Marriage licenses are generally issued 72 hours after the application is filed and remain valid for the next six months.
+A fresh application with a new fee must be made if a license expires before the marriage is solemnized.

 Anyone can obtain uncertified informational copies of a marriage record in New Jersey.
 However, certified copies of a record are only issued to applicants with an established relationship, namely the subject of the record, parents, legal guardians, siblings, children, or partners.

-Applicants who wish to obtain certified records must provide documents supporting their relationship (e.g., birth certificate to identify parents).
-Requesters must also prove their identity by submitting a valid government-issued ID, such as:
+Applicants who wish to obtain certified records must provide documents supporting their relationship (e.g., a birth certificate to identify parents).
+Requesters must also prove their identity by submitting a valid government-issued I.D., such as:

 • A valid driver's license with a photo